 Since you will be using your knife often and in different weather conditions, you might notice that it will retain a little bit of water.
-A coating is generally applied to the knife to make it corrosion resistant when it is constructed.
+A coating is generally applied to the knife to make it corrosion-resistant when it is constructed.
 You will notice this before you purchase the knife.
-It is impossible to know if all knives have this coating, but you can rest assured that the best-fixed blade knives will be corrosion resistant.
+It is impossible to know if all knives have this coating, but you can rest assured that the best fixed-blade knives will be corrosion resistant.

 Does Fixed Blade Knives Require Oiling?

 One of the best parts of the fixed blade knife is the limited amount of maintenance that is needed.
-These blades don’t need oiling since they don’t have a bearing that will allow you to fold it.
+These blades don’t need oiling since they don’t have a bearing that will allow you to fold them.
 However, you might need to treat the leather from time to time.
 Leather can be found as part of the handle or the sheath can be constructed from it.

 At What Angle Should I Sharpen My Knife?

 We have mentioned that sharpening your knife is an important part of being a knife owner.
 However, you need to sharpen it the right way to ensure that it remains sharp.
-For most western knives, the best angle is around 20-degrees.
+For most western fixed blade knives, the best angle is around 20-degrees.
 This will ensure that it does sharpen and you won’t be damaging the blade.
 However, you might want to consult with a professional to assist you with your specific knife.

 Does A Sharpening Steel Wear Out?